lextm/jekyll-theme-chirpy/_posts/2015-9-26-snmp-design-how-to-handle-non-standard-snmp-devices.md

 * Improper TRAP v2 messages from some Cisco device
 * Improper integer encoding

-Of course it won’t be a complete list as buggy firmware is everywhere.
-So let’s drill down to see why such issues occurred based on my own assumption.
+Of course it won't be a complete list as buggy firmware is everywhere.
+So let's drill down to see why such issues occurred based on my own assumption.

 # Reason 1: Unsigned32 Type